The Swiss authorities online

 There are very few German-speaking cantons in which kindergarten is not compulsory or in which attendance is compulsory for only one year.

-The first level of compulsory schooling is primary level, starting either with two years of kindergarten or three or four years’ first learning cycle.
+The first level of compulsory education is primary level, starting either with two years of kindergarten or three or four years’ first learning cycle.
 Children generally start their compulsory education when they are four years old.
 Primary school lasts eight years; seven in the canton of Ticino.

 Pupils are taught according to ability (streamed) in all or in some subjects.
 This is organised in a number of different ways: separate forms, or mixed-ability forms with streaming for some subjects.